Sometimes my “I’m-not-going-to-buy-this-anymore” decisions hit a nerve.

 We had to walk across campus in the snow for every basketball game at MSU wearing only our Izzone T-shirts for 4 years, because that’s how we walked to the first game, and they were on a massive win streak.
 Seriously.

-He and Buddy Boy make Hamburger Helper when they have a boys’ night.
+He and my son make Hamburger Helper when they have a boys’ night.
 How am I supposed to buck this system by suggesting they make spaghetti!!??

 I thought I was going to be in the doghouse big-time.